Board and Staff Members

 Tricia currently works for More Than Words, a program of the United Way, as a creative consultant.
 She serves as a board member of The Women’s Fund and Stage One Youth Theater.
 As a stay at home mom she has been fortunate to get to spend many hours volunteering at the schools her children attended, at church and at Richmond Civic Theater.
 She has a passion for creativity, currently focusing on the art of pottery.
 Tricia was born and raised in Richmond, is a graduate of Richmond High School and holds a degree in Mechanical Engineering from GMI Engineering & Mgt.
 Institute.
 She and her husband Jeff live in Richmond where they have raised their 3 children.
 Tricia is very proud to be the daughter of ECCR founder Rick Ahaus.

-Jackie Webb (Secretary)
+Jackie Webb Vonderhaar (Secretary)

-Jackie Webb is recently retired from Reid Health where she worked for 16 years.
+Jackie Webb Vonderhaar is recently retired from Reid Health where she worked for 16 years.
 She served as Barry McDowell and Craig Kinyon’s Administrative Assistance.
 She was born in Lynn, Indiana and then lived in Florida for 20 years before returning to Richmond 17 years ago.
 Jackie has an accounting background.
 Jackie is proud to have served on the Girls Inc. Board for the past four years and will be the President of their Board for 2021.
 She attends the First Church of the Nazarene and recently started volunteering with the Chamber of Commerce’s ACE’s Committee.